n5q/quacker/README.md

      python3 test/populate_db.py
      ```
    - Adjust parameters for the generated data in the `populate_db()` function in the script if needed.

 ---

+### **Group Work Break-Down Strategy**
+We divided tasks based on strengths and collaboration needs:

+- **Nasif Qadri**: Responsible for backend development, including database design and implementation of the `Pond` class.
+- **Yousef Moussa**: Focused on frontend development and the user interface within the `Quacker` class.
+- **Omar Mahmoud**: Managed testing strategies, the data population script, debugging edge cases, and documenting/commenting code.

+However, all of us contributed to different parts of the project, so these roles were not strictly defined.

+---